SeaSideSoftware/chiffr-tools/README.md

 # ChiffrTools

 ChiffrTools is a Swift package that provides utilities for cryptographic operations, random data generation, image hashing, and lightweight encryption/decryption using XOR.
-This package is designed for developers seeking simple and efficient cryptographic tools in their Swift applications.
+This package supports the Chiffr messaging app on iOS.

 ## Features